-Student Spotlights: getting to know our CS students
+Alumni Spotlights: getting to know our CS graduates

 There is no question that the Department of Computer Science is home to amazing faculty, staff, and students.
-I wanted to provide an opportunity for those inside and outside the department to learn about our students.
-The Student Spotlight provides a platform to tell our students unique backgrounds, experiences, and stories.
-After reading, I know that you will agree- our students are incredible.
+I wanted to provide an opportunity for those inside and outside the department to learn about what our Alumni are doing past graduation.
+The Alumni Spotlight provides a platform for CS graduates to share unique backgrounds, experiences, and stories.
+After reading, I know that you will agree- our graduates are incredible.

 Thanks for reading! - Martin Marquez, Director of Academic and Support Services

 Meredith Larabee earned her Bachelors degree in Computer Science in Fall of 2019.
 She is originally from Tucson, AZ and moved to Tempe, AZ to work as a Software Development Engineer at GoDaddy.
 Prior to earning her degree in CS she obtained a bachelors degree in Chemistry and a master's degree in Educational Leadership and Policy from the University of Utah.
 During her time as a CS student, Meredith worked as a section leader for CSC 110 and a course coordinator for CSC 120.
 She also served as the Vice President of the Women in Information and Computer Science club (WICS).
 Outside of school she loves to cook, travel, watch tv, and listen to podcasts.

 Every faculty member I took a course from and worked for in the CS department had a huge impact on me.
 I think I went to the office hours of every professor I had at least once, and they were all kind, knowledgeable, and very invested in my learning process and the subjects they teach.